theforeman/theforeman.org/contribute.md

 git fetch upstream
 {% endhighlight %}
 * Copy `config/settings.yaml.example` to `config/settings.yaml`
-* Install all required gems:
+* Install all required gems and node modules:
 {% highlight bash %}
 bundle install
+npm install
 {% endhighlight %}

 You may get some failures when installing the required gems due to some